Do This for Higher Short-Term Returns

 Let me give you an example…

-Last October, I recommended Blue Bird Corp.
-(BLBD) in my small cap trading service, Oxford Microcap Trader.
+In April, I recommended ADMA Biologics (ADMA) in my small cap trading service, Oxford Microcap Trader.

 Here’s another example.
 On December 19, I recommended that subscribers purchase Sweetgreen (SG).